micmejia/bible-dump/NKJV/Luke/Luke 14.md

 But when you are invited, go and sit down in the lowest place, so that when he who invited you comes he may say to you, 'Friend, go up higher.'
 Then you will have glory in the presence of those who sit at the table with you.

 ###### 11
-For whoever exalts himself will be [^c]humbled, and he who humbles himself will be exalted."
+For whoever exalts himself will be humbled, and he who humbles himself will be exalted."

 ###### 12
 Then He also said to him who invited Him, "When you give a dinner or a supper, do not ask your friends, your brothers, your relatives, nor rich neighbors, lest they also invite you back, and you be repaid.

 ###### 13
-But when you give a feast, invite _the_ poor, _the_ [^d]maimed, _the_ lame, _the_ blind.
+But when you give a feast, invite _the_ poor, _the_ maimed, _the_ lame, _the_ blind.

 ###### 14
 And you will be blessed, because they cannot repay you; for you shall be repaid at the resurrection of the just." ## The Parable of the Great Supper

 ###### 15
-Now when one of those who sat at the table with Him heard these things, he said to Him, "Blessed _is_ he who shall eat [^e]bread in the kingdom of God!"
+Now when one of those who sat at the table with Him heard these things, he said to Him, "Blessed _is_ he who shall eat bread in the kingdom of God!"

 ###### 16
 Then He said to him, "A certain man gave a great supper and invited many,